Satrangi

-Satrangi (English: Seven Colors of Rainbow) was a 2008 Pakistani travel adventure drama series produced and directed by Imran Hussain which was broadcast on Geo TV.
-It was written by Jawad Daud.
-This drama was first of its kind that was based on what youngsters think, what they are going through and how their families do not understand their problems.
-Though this series did not get much publicity, it was much loved by the youngsters as they could easily relate to the story.
+Satrangi (English: Seven Colors of Rainbow) was a 2008 Pakistani travel adventure drama series produced and directed by Imran Hussain, which broadcast on Geo TV.
+Jawad Daud wrote the drama.
+This drama was the first of its kind as it focussed on what youngsters think, what they are going through and how their families do not understand their problems.
+Though this series did not get much publicity, youngsters loved it as they could easily relate to the story.

 Plot summary

-This is a story of seven friends (four boys and three girls) who came from different backgrounds and had clashes with their parents.
-They all decided to leave their homes and go somewhere else to live a life of their own.
-They actually travelled whole of the Pakistan from Karachi to Azad Kashmir.
+It is a story of seven friends (four boys and three girls) who came from different backgrounds and clashed with their parents.
+They all decided to leave their homes and go somewhere to live on their terms.
+They travelled the whole of Pakistan from Karachi to Azad Kashmir.
 They started their journey from Karachi and went on to visit all of the provinces of Pakistan.
-In that journey they visited all the famous and historical places.
-In between, their personal trials were also shown from family issues to love affairs and from humor to suspense; all was going side by side.
-It was mixture of travel, adventure and struggles of all the members.
-Moreover, it tells that how can you manage to live with different personalities.
+On that journey, they went to all the famous and historical places.
+Their trials were also shown, from family issues to love affairs and humour to suspense.
+It was a mixture of travel, adventure and struggles.
+It also tells how one can manage to live with different personalities.
 Behzaad is a filthy rich guy who is always at daggers drawn with his busy lawyer father.
 Nashmia is a middle-class girl who has stopped eye contact with her mother ever since she remarried.
-Raayaan is a middle class guy with white-collared job.
-Shehzore is from a remote village who believes that urban life was invented for him.
+Raayaan is a middle-class guy with a white-collared job.
+Shehzore is from a remote village and believes he is meant for urban life.
 Khayyam thinks that he is a musician who has yet to find his instrument and his style of music.
-Rushna is a girl who doesn't act like a girl at all because she became a tomboy completely.
+Rushna acts nothing like a girl because she has become a tomboy completely.
 Bisma is more in need of love than being in search of love.
 These seven people embark on a journey of a lifetime.
 Behzaad builds a special mini-bus for this purpose.
 These youngsters board it and leave from Karachi.
 Superficially, for all of them, this is just a tour that will take them to Khyber in just three days.
-But actually, the travel stretches to months as each one discovers that everyone on this journey has a lot of emotional baggage.
-And, more importantly, they don't have to be together to form rainbow.
-Actually, each one of them is a rainbow.
+But, the travel stretches to months as they discover that everyone on this journey has a lot of emotional baggage.
+And, more importantly, they don't have to be together to form a rainbow.
+Each one of them is a rainbow.